Standards Of Practice

 production.
 AVC encourages adoption of management systems

-that improve the quality and safety of food productions. |
+that improve the quality and safety of food products. |

 4. |